 TalkTalk started life as a lowly phone line provider but it’s grown to join the big players such as BT, Sky and Virgin Media in offering triple-play bundles.
 TalkTalk’s big selling point for TV is flexibility.
 Customers can pick and mix various TV services each month without committing to lengthy contracts.

-Early 2018 has seen some big changes at TalkTalk.
+The past year has seen some big changes at TalkTalk.
 It’s re-jigged its apps and TalkTalk customers can now watch the majority of their TV channels on their smartphones and other devices.
 It’s also ditched its mobile offering.
 But before you read any further, it’s important to note that TalkTalk TV is not a standalone product.
 It’s only available to households with TalkTalk broadband.

 Once you have TalkTalk broadband, you can add TalkTalk TV to your plan at any time.
 At this stage you only need to commit to a TalkTalk TV box.
 You can order a TV box via your online account and it should arrive within a couple of days.
 You can install the box yourself – TalkTalk sends all the necessary cables and connectors and there’s step-by-step instructions on its website.